pauby/top-votes-action/README.md

 # 👍 Top Votes GitHub Action

 > [!IMPORTANT]
-> Thsi project is a fork of [top-issues-action](https://github.com/rickstaa/top-issues-action).
+> This project is a fork of [top-issues-action](https://github.com/rickstaa/top-issues-action).
 All credit for the idea goes to Rick Staa.
 Documentation will be updated as necessary.

 A [GitHub Action](https://github.com/features/actions) that labels and displays the top-upvoted (i.e. 👍) issues and pull requests in your repository.
 It currently can: